The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

 \subsubsection{Objective function}

 The objective function aims to minimize the number of operational days and the number of vehicles and pollsters hired.
-The first component represents the fixed operational daily cost meanwhile the other two components represent the variable costs depending on the number of pollsters and vehicles hired for an operational day.
-In despite of the fact that this definition of an objective function is not frequent in Routing Problems, this is justified because the distance walked by a pollster, or the travel time spent by a vehicle, are not relevant quantities for this particular application (fixed daily costs of hiring vehicles and pollsters).
+The first component represents the fixed operational daily cost, while the other two components represent the variable costs associated with the number of pollsters and vehicles hired for an operational day.

+Although this definition of an objective function is uncommon in Routing Problems, it is justified in this case because the distance walked by a pollster or the travel time spent by a vehicle are irrelevant quantities for this particular application.
+Instead, the focus is on the fixed daily costs of hiring vehicles and pollsters.